-Challenge 1: Cybersecurity and Data Privacy
+Challenge 2: Cybersecurity and Data Privacy

-Artificial Intelligence and Machine Learning are the hottest topics in tech today.
-With the excitement of emerging technology comes the fear of how that technology can be misused.
 In 2022, digital supply chain risk was at an all-time high, and Gartner has predicted that by 2025, 45% of global organizations will be impacted in some way by a supply chain attack.
 Cybersecurity and data privacy weighs heavily on the minds of CIOs today, with the cost of data breaches averaging $4.35 million in 2022.

 Safeguarding data and ensuring regulatory compliance is mission critical, and CIOs need to develop strategies that ensure compliance and minimize risk exposure.
 One way to get a better handle on the enterprise’s data and compliance is data lineage.
 It allows the business to see where specific data resides physically, which applications can access or modify it, who owns it, and how it is currently used.
-This greatly eases due diligence and compliance efforts, allowing the IT organization to focus resources on securing where, when, and how the most critical data in the organization is accessed or changed.
+This eases tedious due diligence and compliance efforts, allowing the IT organization to focus resources on securing where, when, and how the most critical data in the organization is accessed or changed.

-Challenge 2: Digital Transformation and Innovation
+Challenge 3: Digital Transformation and Innovation

-Challenge 3: Cloud Adoption and Infrastructure Modernization
+Challenge 4: Cloud Adoption and Infrastructure Modernization

 While cloud migration has become par for the course and is less of a buzz topic in tech these days, many organizations still struggle to modernize their IT infrastructure and adopt cloud platforms effectively.
 Organizations often fail to account for the tremendous complexity involved in migrating data from legacy on-premise systems, leading to time-consuming migration projects that fail to deliver on cost or operational efficiency.
+It's no wonder then that in the last year, there's been talk of "the great repatriation" as businesses consider moving back to on-premise solutions to get better control over costs, performance, compliance and data privacy.

-With so many companies burned by past cloud migration efforts, CIOs are challenged to either create a sustainable, scalable cloud migration strategy or find a way to peer through the mess of failed migration initiatives.
-Learn how to avoid common cloud migration pitfalls and the secrets to successful cloud migration planning.
+With so many companies burned by past cloud migration efforts, CIOs are challenged to either create a sustainable, scalable cloud migration strategy or find a way to peer through the mess of failed migration initiatives to find the optimal balance in a hybrid strategy.

-Challenge 4: Talent Acquisition and Retention
+Challenge 5: Talent Acquisition and Retention

-Another major challenge is the limited talent pool in emerging technology such as artificial intelligence, cybersecurity, and data science.
+Another major challenge is the limited talent pool in emerging technologies such as artificial intelligence, cybersecurity, and data science.
 According to Gartner’s findings in 2022, IT workers have 10.2% lower intent to stay than other functions and are more inclined to leave the company than other employees.
 CIOs are challenged to find ways to make their organizations attractive to this talent pool while maintaining attractiveness to current skilled employees.
 CIOs must be part of the conversation when creating a strong employer brand to ensure the organization’s appeal toward top IT talent.

 Some key factors that affect a given company's attractiveness and employees' job satisfaction are: